 Visit The Great Bath, the magnificent epicentre to the complex, and walk on the ancient pavements as the Romans did 2,000 years ago.
 Afterwards, spend some time exploring the interactive museum full of ancient coins and artefacts that were found in the baths.

-Opening to visitors in 1897, this Ancient Monument had limited accessibility, but over the past ten years the heritage attraction’s key focus has been on making it accessible to all visitors.
-Thanks to recently introduced lifts and step-free walkways, the Roman Baths is now 90% accessible for wheelchair users, and its innovative suspended walkway now allows visitors on foot and using wheelchairs to experience the ancient Temple Precinct together.
+Opening to visitors in 1897, this Ancient Monument had limited accessibility, but over the past ten years, the heritage attraction’s key focus has been on making it accessible to all visitors.
+Thanks to recently introduced lifts and step-free walkways, the Roman Baths is now 90% accessible for wheelchair users, and its innovative suspended walkway now allows visitors - both on foot and using wheelchairs - to experience the ancient Temple Precinct together.

 Information is also available in large print and braille, alongside tactile maps and models.
 For visitors with autism, there are information sheets available on the attraction’s website to help plan a stress-free visit.